diyaaghosh/Text-Fusion/README.md

 Text Fusion unifies **PDF parsing**, **image extraction**, **OCR**, and **LLM processing** into a single smart workflow.
 It can handle **any kind of document**, including:
-✔ Scanned PDFs
+Scanned PDFs
-✔ Mixed PDFs
+Mixed PDFs
-✔ Digital PDFs
+Digital PDFs
-✔ Photos of documents